Preparing for the Ride

 Your fundraising page has plenty of tools to help you ask for support from your network.
 Simply login to your account in the top menu and click on the ‘Get Support’ button.
 You can post to Facebook, LinkedIn and Twitter and send emails all from within the page!

-Also, check out our Fundraising resources page for additional tools to help you share details of your fundraising efforts on social, via email or within your workplace.
+Additional tools like posters and images are available at our Fundraising Resources Page to help you share details of your fundraising efforts on social, via email or within your workplace.

 Social training rides